SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 ##### Parentheses around author/year

-* The preferred mechanism to rendering parentheses around a author/year (indicating current placement is different than original) is to assign the original genus in the Original Combination (see below).
-This will automatically render then name correctly.
+* The preferred mechanism to rendering parentheses around a author/year (indicating current placement is different than original) is to assign the original Genus in the Original Combination (see below).
+This will automatically render the name correctly.
-* If you do not know the original combination, or you wish to "force" the use of parentheses you must use the 'Verbatim name' in 'Verbatim'- place the parentheses around the author there: `(Smith)`.
+* If you do not know the original combination, or you wish to "force" the use of parentheses you must use the 'Verbatim Author'.
+Place the parentheses around the author there: `(Smith)`.
 The code will automatically include the year in rendering out the name as needed.

 ##### Year of publication (availability) versus stated year